Understanding Value-Based Care Models

 Enhance Your Quality of Care with Value-Based Care and Oracle Health

-By 2030, health organizations that care for Medicare and most Medicaid patients will have to follow value-based care principles.
-Healthcare organizations need to start planning now.
-Oracle’s value-based care applications, built on a platform that provides data visibility across the organization, help providers identify opportunities for care improvement using integrated clinical, nonclinical, and unstructured data.
-Healthcare providers can gain diagnostic insights, control costs, and connect care management within and outside their organizations so patients receive the right care, at the right time, in the right place.
+By 2030, providers that care for Medicare and most Medicaid patients will have to follow value-based care principles.
+They need to start planning now.
+Oracle Health’s value-based care solutions, built on a platform that provides data visibility, cross the organization, help providers support quality care using integrated clinical, nonclinical, and unstructured data.
+Oracle Health solutions help healthcare providers gain diagnostic insights, control costs, and facilitate care management within and outside their organizations so patients receive the right care, at the right time, in the right place.

 Value-Based Care Model FAQs